8084/purescript-difference-containers/README.md

 # About this implementation

-- Instead of providing two types for strict and lazy difference lists, this library defines the `Difference` type, which is parametrised by the inner container type.
+- Instead of providing two types for strict and lazy difference lists, this library defines the `Difference` type, which is parametrised by the inner container type. `Difference List` is thus equivalent to [`DList` in Haskell](http://hackage.haskell.org/package/dlist).

-- Since in purescript we don't have the luxury of stack-safe function composition, difference container is a newtype wrapper over an `Array` of partially applied `append` functions, which can be stack-safely `foldr`'ed.
+- For convenience, instances of `Functor`, `Apply`, `Bind`, `Monad`, `Foldable`, `Unfoldable` and `Traversable` type classes are provided for `Difference cnt` type if `cnt` is also an instance of the corresponding type class.
+However, their methods convert `Difference cnt` to `cnt` under the hood, so the benefits of employing this library may be defeated by their use.

-- For convenience, instances of `Functor`, `Apply`, `Bind` and `Monad` type classes are provided for `Difference cnt` type if `cnt` is also an instance of the corresponding type class.
-However, their methods flatten the internal `Array`, so the benefits of employing this library may be defeated by their use.
+- To avoid stack safety issues, [purescript-stacksafe-function](https://github.com/safareli/purescript-stacksafe-function/) is used.
+It allows accumulating large number of functions using `compose` without hitting the stack size limit.

 # Benchmarks